shuklaritvik06/100dayjs/README.md

 # 100 Days of JavaScript

 JavaScript (JS) is a lightweight, interpreted, or just-in-time compiled programming language with first-class functions.
 While it is most well-known as the scripting language for Web pages.
-JavaScript is a prototype-based, multi-paradigm, single-threaded, dynamic language, supporting object-oriented, imperative, and declarative (e.g. functional programming) styles.
+JavaScript is a prototype-based, single-threaded, dynamic language, supporting object-oriented.

 This repository will contain all the projects which I made while learning Js.
 Definitely js has vast number of things to learn, so again **Learning Never stops**.